Flair vs Cafelat Robot Espresso Machine: Which one reigns supreme?

 Finally, let’s talk about the aesthetics of the Cafelat Robot vs Flair.
 Aesthetics are entirely a matter of personal preference and not necessarily a reason to choose one model.
 Still, they’re worth mentioning here because they are so different between these two coffee makers.

 The Flair has a more refined, sleek, and elegant look.
 It’s available in white, black, or silver with copper and steel accents.
 On the other hand, the Robot looks quirky and fun.
 It really does resemble a robot and would not be out of place on the set of Doctor Who.
-It comes in shiny aluminum and vibrant hues like blue, red, retro green, and cream.
+It comes in shiny aluminium and vibrant hues like blue, red, retro green, and cream.

 Both of these coffee makers are relatively small, so neither one is going to dominate your kitchen.
 But you may still want to choose the design that matches the vibe in your home.